billba/topical/README.md

 Midway through booking a flight, as illustrated above, a user might want to look into hotels. *Travel* could recognize that question and spin up a *Hotel* topic.
 It could end the *Flight* topic, or keep them both active.
 How does *Travel* know where to send subsequent messages?
 That is the hard part. *Topical* provides the structure, you provide the logic.

-## Do you have samples?

-Yes.
-To run them, you'll need to clone this repo.

-[simple sample](/samples/simple.js) is a JavaScript bot demonstrates a conversation with parent-child topics.
-Run `node samples/simple.js`

-The rest of the samples are written in TypeScript.
-To run them you'll need to:

-* `npm install`
-* `npm run build`
+## Helpers

+In addition to helping your application implement the *Topics* abstraction, *Topical* has a few helpers which make life easier for you bot builders:

-Note: all these are console bots, and use the helper `consoleOnTurn` which wraps `listen()` and injects in a `conversationUpdate` activity at the beginning of the conversation.
-As such, you can easily reuse the logic in a Bot Framework bot.
+* `consoleOnturn` wraps `ConsoleAdapter`'s `listen` method, injecting in a `conversationUpdate` activity at the start of the conversation.
+This helps you share the same bot logic between Console bots and Bot Framework bots.

-[alarm bot](/samples/alarmBot.ts) has a little more depth.
-Run `node lib/samples/alarmBot.js`

-[custom context](/samples/customContext.ts) demonstrates the use of a custom `TurnContext`.
-Run `node lib/samples/customContext.js`

-[culture](/samples/culture.ts) demonstrates the use of a custom prompt validator and `NumberPrompt`, which requires providing a constructor argument.
-Run `node lib/samples/culture.js`

-[triggers](/samples/triggers.ts) demonstrates the use of triggers.
-Run `node lib/samples/triggers.js`

-[knock knock](/samples/knockKnock.ts) demonstrates the use of a simple waterfall.
-Run `node lib/samples/knockKnock.js`

-[waterfall](/samples/knockKnock.ts) demonstrates the use of Prompts in a waterfall.
-Run `node lib/samples/waterfall.js`
+In every topic:
+* `this.text` is a shorthand for `this.context.activity.text.trim()` -- it is `undefined` if the activity type is not `message`
+* `this.send` is a shorthand for `this.context.sendActivity`

+Topic shouldn't reimplement every part of `this.context` -- but let's all look for places where it can make life easier.

+These helpers are used throughout the [samples](#samples).

 ## Can I publish my own Topics?